-Hancock Pass is a high mountain pass at an elevation of 3.721m (12,208ft) above the sea level, located on the border between Chaffee and Gunnison counties, in western Colorado, USA.
+Hancock Pass is a high mountain pass at an elevation of 3.702m (12,145ft) above the sea level, located on the boundary between Chaffee and Gunnison counties, in western Colorado, USA.
 This driving route is not only incredibly scenic but chock-full of mining history.
-It's one of the highest mountain roads of Colorado.
+It's one of the highest roads of Colorado.

 Pic: Ryan Hodo